 Why is fatigue a problem?

 Fatigue reduces alertness which can lead to otherwise avoidable errors and mistakes.
-It is crucial to be particular diligent when:and an increase in workplace accidents, particularly when:
+It is crucial to be particularly diligent when:

 operating machinery or driving vehicles